TanStack/table/docs/guide/custom-features.md

 <br />

-##### getDefaultOptions
+##### getDefaultTableOptions

-The `getDefaultOptions` method in a table feature is responsible for setting the default table options for that feature.
-For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnSizing.ts) feature, the `getDefaultOptions` method sets the default `columnResizeMode` option with a default value of `"onEnd"`.
+The `getDefaultTableOptions` method in a table feature is responsible for setting the default table options for that feature.
+For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnSizing.ts) feature, the `getDefaultTableOptions` method sets the default `columnResizeMode` option with a default value of `"onEnd"`.

 <br />